Atharv-Attri/Physical2FA/README.md

 decrypt
 ```
+#### Using the fail_safe
+You can download the file called fail_safe.py from https://github.com/Atharv2/Physical2FA.
+It will guide you through encrypting or decrypting your files one at a time.

 ### Very Important Things that you should go through or else you will most likely lose your files!
 ##### The following lines are a matter of life or death for your files.
 (No pressure).
 + Make sure that your file is named 'lock.py'.
 Case does matter!
 If you don't you will get half decrypted files when you try to decrypt.
 + Make sure that your external drive is the letter 'D'.
 If it does not, go change it.
 + Take very good care of your external drive.
 Physical2FA uses a fernet encryption, and there is no way to recover your key if you lose it.
 Your key is not stored anywhere other than your drive, so if I were you, I would keep a copy of the key on the cloud.
++ There is a file on https://github.com/Atharv2/Physical2FA called fail_safe.py which will allow you to encrypt or decrypt single files that the regular program may not have encrypted or decrypted.
+You will still need your external drive plugged in.
++I highly recommend that you do not use this to encrypt any important files, although the chances are slim, you may still ruin the files.
+You can still try to recover it using fail_safe.py, but that is also not a garuntee.